Program mentors aspiring hunters

-POWELL — It’s doubtful that Brice Peters will ever forget harvesting his first pheasant.
-The 11-year-old’s joyful hoots in the field broke last Saturday morning’s relative silence, after connecting with a perfect shot on a spunky rooster.
+POWELL — It’s doubful that Brice Peters will ever forget harvesting his first pheasant.
+The 11-year-old’s joyful hoots in the field broke Saturday morning’s relative silence, after connecting with a perfect shot on a spunky rooster.
 It was an instant reminder to all of the jubilance of success.

 Peters wasn’t finished, either.